 Promotional stress balls are a common giveaway item.
-However, that doesn’t mean that they are not effective marketing tools.
+However, that doesn’t mean that they’re not effective marketing tools.
 The key is to do it differently from your competitors.
 Here are a few tips to get the idea train rolling:

-• Themed promotional stress balls are a lot of fun.
-If you are in the healthcare field, you can buy them shaped like a heart.
+- Themed promotional stress balls are a lot of fun.
+If you’re in the healthcare field, you can buy them shaped like a heart.
 A dentist can buy them shaped like a tooth.
 They are available in a huge variety of different styles: globes, food, bobble-head dolls, and many more.
 The possibilities are endless.

-• Breast Cancer Awareness month is a perfect opportunity to launch your own campaign to be remembered.
-Stress balls are a great gift to customers.
+- Breast Cancer Awareness month is a perfect opportunity to launch your own memorable campaign.
+Stress balls are a great gift for customers.
 It also lets them know that you believe in a cause.
 The same idea can be applied for smoking cessation.

-Are you tired of the boring, typical company picnic?
-There’s an easy way to spice things up, and really leave a lasting impression on your employees.
-There are several products from rushIMPRINT that can really add some much needed excitement, and enjoyment, to the mundane picnic.
-These can be used to just liven up the atmosphere, or even to promote a little competitive spirit, by raffling some of these quality products off.
-Friendly competition through raffle, or even giving swag away as a gift to your employees, is an effective way to boost morale.
-These exciting products are imprinted with your company logo, which can be a valuable method of marketing your company to friends and family of your employees.
+Are you tired of same old boring company picnic?
+There’s an easy way to spice things up, and leave a lasting impression on your employees. rushIMPRINT carries several products that add some much-needed excitement and enjoyment to the mundane picnic.
+Use them to liven up the atmosphere or even to promote a little competition by raffling off some of these quality products.
+Friendly competition through drawings, or even giving swag away as a gift to your employees, is an effective way to boost morale.
+These exciting products are imprinted with your company logo, a valuable method of marketing your company to your employees’ friends and family.

-For example, the Koozie Picnic Kooler is a stylish way to cool off those sodas, or other types of beverages.
-It can really provide a professional look and feel due to the very intriguing style of the bags.
-It can hold 18 different beverages to cool off even the hottest of picnics.
-Plus there are several colors to choose from.
-It has a well insulated front compartment in addition to the watertight main compartment to hold even more things for the picnic.
-There are several promotional coolers to make a selection from.
+For example, the Koozie Picnic Kooler is a stylish way to cool off those sodas or other beverages.
+It gives a professional look and feel to the bags’ intriguing style, and can hold 18 beverages to cool off even the hottest of picnics.
+Plus, there are several colors to choose from.
+A well-insulated front compartment on the watertight main compartment holds even more picnic items.
+There are several promotional coolers to choose from!

-You may also want to consider the very sleek custom picnic basket cooler.
-It has a very distinctive design which allows storage for up to 24 12 oz. cans at a time.
-These baskets would certainly liven up any picnic, all while maintaining a professional look.
-You also have external pockets for easy storage of accessories, and a dual snap enclosure providing a tight seal for those beverages.
+We also carry the very sleek custom picnic basket cooler.
+It’s distinctive design allows storage for up to 24 12oz. cans at a time.
+These baskets spruce up any picnic with their professional appearance.
+External pockets provide easy storage of accessories, and a dual snap enclosure supplies a tight seal for those beverages.

-How many company picnics have you been to where there just wasn’t enough seating for everybody?
-A fun, yet professional looking way to remedy this problem would be with a branded folding chair.
-These chairs are made of a high quality tubular steel for support, and nylon for the seating.
-There are over 10 different colors to choose from, meaning you can pick which is best for your company’s picnic.
-These chairs also include a pair of mesh cupholders, as well as a carrying bag equipped with a drawstring.
+How many company picnics just don’t have enough seating for everybody?
+A fun, polished way to fix this problem is a branded folding chair.
+These chairs are made of a high-quality tubular steel support and nylon for the seating with mesh cupholders in each arm.
+There are more than 10 colors to choose from, so you can pick the best fit for your company’s picnic.
+These chairs also have a carrying bag equipped with drawstring for easy travel.

-The sun is often the enemy of the typical picnic during the hotter months.
-What better way to combat the sun’s brightness than with a pair of custom aviator sunglasses?
-They maintain a look of professionalism while still providing a unique style.
+The sun is often the enemy hot summer picnics.
+What better way to combat the sun’s brightness than a pair of custom aviator sunglasses?
+These provide a unique style and excellent eye protection.
 They’re also lightweight and comfortable to wear.
-You can also choose from 3 different frame colors.
+Choose from 3 different frame colors.